 Thursday, June 25th, 2020 @ 4:38pm

 Buying a new home?
-Here are some important tips to keep in mind.
+Here are some important homeowner tips you should keep in mind.

 HOME MAINTENANCE & REPAIRS

 1) Every homeowner should have some basic knowledge about tools—not necessarily to renovate their home themselves, but for smaller projects, like hanging a picture, changing a door, building a shelf, or maybe even doing some interlocking stonework outside.

 2) Simple task every homeowner should complete is regular yard maintenance.
 Raking leaves as they fall – especially in eavestroughs, and around the interlocking stone will help prevent weeds next year.

 3) As a homeowner, you should change your furnace filter at least once every 3 months—once a month during the winter and summer.
 And if you’re renovating?
 Every 2 weeks.
 If you and/or your family are experiencing symptoms related to poor indoor air quality, I would get a healthy home inspection that includes indoor air sampling.

 4) Replace the batteries to your smoke alarm and carbon monoxide detector every time you change your clocks (daylight savings).
 You should also test them monthly to make sure they’re working.